annarylander/feedback-app/README.md

 The project is a client side app built in React, using props, state, forms and Context API

-(Built on the Udemy Course React Front To Back 2022)
+(From the Udemy Course React Front To Back 2022)